viviennetian/Creative-Coding-2025/week2/README.md

 - Using variables and iterating them to draw background pink circles.

-- I drew the outline of Kitty's face and bowknot in Illustrator, and let GPT handle the boring part: converting the SVG paths into the parameters for `bezierVertex()`.
+- I drew the outline of Kitty's face and bowknot in Illustrator: converting the SVG paths into the parameters for `bezierVertex()`.

 - Using `push()` and `pop()` functions for grouping positioning and controlling `strokeWeight()` and `fills()` separately.